Nexedi/jio/docs/sphinx/source/metadata.rst

 *interoperability reasons*.
 Interoperability is the ability of diverse systems and organizations to work together.

-How to format metadata with JIO
+How to format metadata with jIO
 -------------------------------

 See below XML and its JSON equivalent: